lydiabower/blog/_posts/2017-09-27-meet-the-team-chiara.md

 author: Lydia Bower
 date: '2017-09-27 T00:00:00.000Z'
 ---
+Chiara entered the startup world once she'd completed a degree in engineering at university in Pisa.
 Chiara joins Trussle as a software engineer after swapping the blue waters of Sardinia for the damp drizzle of London.

 ![Chiara]({{site.baseurl}}/images/post_images/Chiara.jpg)